emiljapelt/SharpTemplar/README.md

 ```

 ### Outing
 Most methods for adding elements are overloaded with an out.
-If used the added element is saved in the supplied variable.
+If used, the added element is saved in the supplied variable.
 This could for example be used if some elements need to be added to the outed element in a loop or conditionally.

 Example
 ```